Russia treason arrests fuel rumors over U.S. election hacking, mole hunt | The Japan Times

 Krebs said in a blog entry Saturday that Mikhailov may have passed details of Russian cybercriminals over many years to U.S. law enforcement officers and U.S. journalists, including a cache of information on Vrublevsky he himself received.

-Vrublevsky told AP on Monday he was only slightly acquainted with Fomenko.
+Vrublevsky said on Monday he was only slightly acquainted with Fomenko.
 He declined comment on the FSB officer arrests but said they were “the guys who put me behind bars.”
 Fomenko did not respond to a request for comment.

 In a further twist, the Interfax news agency reported Tuesday that Mikhailov and Dokuchayev are accused of passing information to the CIA.
 The report cited a source Interfax did not identify, making it difficult to verify its accuracy.
 A spokesman for the CIA declined comment on the actions of Russian law enforcement.